leibniz-psychology/datawiz2/README.md

 ## Installation

-To start developing you will need a local installation of `php, nodejs (optional yarn), make and the symfony cli`.
+To start developing you will need a local installation of `php, nodejs, make and the symfony cli`.
 With those in your $PATH you can run the following commands to see a running application:

 ```
-make install
+make install # will setup everything for you
-npm encore dev # or yarn encore dev
-symfony serve
+make run # applies all changes and starts a dev server

 ```